yandex-cloud/docs/en/load-testing/concepts/agent.md

 Please note that, during load generation, you need to monitor an agent's system resources: vCPU, memory, disks, and network usage.
 Correct load generation and accurate response measurements are impossible if you run out of any resource.

-A load testing tool and a connector that enables interactions between it and {{ load-testing-name }} are installed on agents.
+Load testing tool and a connector that enables interactions between it and {{ load-testing-name }} are installed on agents.

 ## Agent performance {#benchmark}